AlfonsoMontero/RepData_PeerAssessment1/PA1_template.md

 ## Are there differences in activity patterns between weekdays and weekends?
-1. Create a factor column indicating if date is a weekend or not.
+1 Create a **factor** column indicating if date is a weekend or not.

 ```r
 weekDay<-function(date){